laravel/docs/validation.md

         'password' => ['required', 'confirmed', Password::min(8)],
     ]);

-The `Password` rule object allows you to easily customize the password complexity requirements for your application:
+The `Password` rule object allows you to easily customize the password complexity requirements for your application, such as specifying that passwords require at least one letter, number, symbol, or characters with mixed casing:

     // Require at least 8 characters...
     Password::min(8)